plone/documentation/docs/contributing/core/documentation.md

 It includes topics like:

 - What are its features
-- How to use them (in English—not doctests!)
+- How to use them (in English — not doctests!)
 - Information about architecture
 - Common gotchas